sayhitosandy/Number_Plate_Recognition_System/README.md

-# SnS-Project
+# Number Plate Recognition System
-Reading Car's Number Plate using Image Processing in MATLAB
+In this project, we create an Automatic Number Plate Recognition System for Vehicle Identification.